-- (1) The committee is to consist of: - (a) the office-bearers of the Association, and - (b) three general committee members, and - (c) one general committee member who is also to be nominated to PHA as a committee member of the Council under the PHA rules.
+- (1) The committee is to consist of: - (a) the four office-bearers of the Association, and - (b) three general committee members, and - (c) any committee member can be nominated as one of the two delegates to the committee of Professional Historians Australia (PHA), which our merged association (NSW & ACT) is entitled; or if one or more committee members are unable to act as delegate/s to PHA, then the committee is empowered to invite former committee members of our association to serve as delegates to PHA.

-Note: The Act specifies that a committee member was be aged 18 years or more, and at least 3 of the committee members must be ordinarily resident in Australia.
+Note: The Act specifies that a committee member must be aged 18 years or more, and at least 3 of the committee members must be ordinarily resident in Australia.

+- (2) The total number of committee members is to be seven, each of whom is to be elected at an annual general meeting of the Association under clause 15.

+- (3) The office-bearers of the Association are as follows:

+- (a) the chair,

+- (b) the deputy chair,

+- (c) the treasurer,

+- (d) the secretary.

+- (4) The member elected as secretary will be appointed by the committee, for the purposes of the Act, as the public officer.
-- (2) The total number of committee members is to be eight, each of whom is to be elected at an annual general meeting of the Association under clause 15. - (3) The office-bearers of the Association are as follows: - (a) the chair, - (b) the deputy chair, - (c) the treasurer, - (d) the secretary. - (4) The member elected as secretary will be appointed by the committee, for the purposes of the Act, as the public officer. - (5) A term of service for a member of the committee begins with the conclusion of the annual general meeting at which the member was elected. - (6) Each member of the committee is eligible for re-election to a term of service, subject to sub-clause 8. - (7) Notwithstanding sub-clause 6, a member of the committee may hold office for a maximum of two consecutive terms. - (8) A member who has served two consecutive terms is not eligible for re-election until a period of at least one term has passed. - (9) A committee member may be assigned responsibility for such of the functions of the committee as the committee may decide except those functions subject to clause 16 or clause 17.

-- (a) the committee may assign a committee member to assist the secretary or the treasurer. - (b) any responsibility or responsibilities assigned under sub-clause (9) will be designated a portfolio and the committee member will promote the objects of the Association within her portfolio. - (c) at least one portfolio responsibility that will be assigned to a committee member will be that of membership officer. - (10) The committee may request any officer to attend any meeting or part of a meeting whenever it appears necessary or desirable to do so. - (11) Meetings of the committee will be open to any member of the Association for observation except for any meeting or item of business that the committee resolves to consider in a closed session.
+- (5) A term of service for a member of the committee begins with the conclusion of the annual general meeting at which the member was elected. - (6) Each member of the committee is eligible for re-election to a term of service, subject to subclause 8. - (7) Notwithstanding sub-clause 6, a member of the committee may hold office for a maximum of two consecutive terms. - (8) A member who has served two consecutive terms is not eligible for re-election until a period of at least one term has passed. - (9) A committee member may be assigned responsibility for such of the functions of the committee as the committee may decide except those functions subject to clause 16 or clause 17. - (a) the committee may assign a committee member to assist the secretary or the treasurer. - (b) any responsibility or responsibilities assigned under sub-clause (9) will be designated a portfolio and the committee member will promote the objects of the Association within their portfolio. - (c) at least one portfolio responsibility that will be assigned to a committee member will be that of membership officer. - (10) The committee may request any officer to attend any meeting or part of a meeting whenever it appears necessary or desirable to do so. - (11) Meetings of the committee will be open to any member of the Association for observation except for any meeting or item of business that the committee resolves to consider in a closed session.